max-kay/bachelor_thesis/report/main.typ

 with an additional factor of 2 for mixed pairs, as each pair can be constructed from either of the two sites.

 == Pair Calculation <main_algo>
-As arguments, the program takes a space group, the positions from which the pairs need to generated, the bounds applied to the problem and optionally a boolean, which determines if pairs of mixed sites should be calculated.
+As arguments, the program takes a space group, the positions from which the pairs need be to generated, the bounds applied to the problem and optionally a boolean, which determines if pairs of mixed sites should be calculated.

 The program starts by calculating and deduplicating the sites from the given positions.